February For The Fans on Capital Network, February 2025 – Specific Rules

 Details of the Promotion:

-3. To enter the Promotion, you must listen to Capital on Saturday 1st February 2025 - Sunday 2nd February 2025 between 0800 - 1600.
-There will be 5 Promotion rounds in total.
+3. To enter the Promotion, you must listen to Capital on Monday 3rd February 2025.
+Between 8am and 1pm there will be 2 Promotion rounds in total.
+All competition rounds exclude Capital Scotland

 4. During the setup for each Promotion round, the presenter/s will reveal the artist and the date and location of the Event which forms the Prize for that Promotion round.